 We use a variety of styles, active and interactive methods and a range of resources in our acts of collective worship.
 Leaders make decisions about these elements according to what is most appropriate to the content, the ages, aptitudes and the backgrounds of the pupils.
-Where prayer is included in our acts of worship it is introduced with a form of words that invites but does not coerce pupils to participate.
+Collective worship should be Inclusive, Invitational and Inspiring: and should not be 'done to' but will involve meaningful contributions from the whole school community, including pupils.
+It is recognised that pupils will bring their own experience to worship.
+Inclusion requires pupil involvement in planning, leading and the evaluation of worship.
+Where prayer is included in our acts of worship, it is introduced with a form of words that 'invites' pupils to participate.
 Our prayers are addressed to 'God' rather than Jesus as this is inclusive of the beliefs of our non-Christian religious pupils.
 We hope that pupils who prefer not to pray will use these moments to reflect on the important messages shared in our worship.
 Collective worship should not be confused with assembly.
 We often take the opportunity of pupils gathered together to share announcements and notices.
 Using a variety of strategies e.g. music, silence etc. we indicate clearly to all present when worship begins and ends.